wp-plugins/easy-toolbox/readme.txt

 * Your RSS feeds optimize with Feedburner,

 = Monetize =
-You will be able to very simply add Google Adsense advertising on your articles and your thanks to the new Sidebar Widgets.
+You will be able to very simply add Google Adsense advertising on your articles and your Sidebar (Widgets).

 = Languages =
 Easytoolbox is Multi-language